-- A one page, single paragraph abstract summarizing the entire body of work must be included. - Appropriate literature review must be included.
-This should summarize how the research fits into the broader knowledge of the topic area.
-Part of this information may, but is not required, to be presented in a separate introductory chapter. - Any data not reported within the body of the thesis must be included in appendices. - Theses with multiple chapters must provide a summary that integrates the scope of their experiments into a broader research theme. - The formatting must be consistent throughout the document, meeting Graduate College format requirements.
+- A one page, single paragraph abstract summarizing the entire body of work must be included.
+This should summarize how the research fits into the broader knowledge of the topic area. - An in-depth literature review must be included.
+This review will serve as the first chapter of the dissertation and synopsize what is known about the research topic(s).
+Students may wish to use the literature review from their research proposal as the foundation for this chapter, and then build on this as they continue to explore the literature while conducting their research. - Any data not reported within the body of the dissertation must be included in appendices. - Dissertations with multiple chapters must provide a summary that integrates the scope of their experiments into a broader research theme.
+This summary will serve as the final chapter of the dissertation. - The formatting must be consistent throughout the document, meeting Graduate College format requirements.
 If the student is including previously published work, this typically requires reformatting to ensure that items such as any figure and heading numbering, page numbers, line spacing, etc. are consistent throughout the dissertation.

-It is strongly recommended that students use reference management software such as Endnote or RefWorks to format citations and the bibliography.
+It is strongly recommended that students use reference management software such as Mendeley, Endnote, or Zotero to format citations and the bibliography.
 While no specific citation style is required, consistent citation style is required.
 Use of reference management software ensures consistent style and reduces the chances that the thesis will be returned due to formatting issues.